FAQ for customers

 We ship within 48 hours of your order, and will email your tracking number.
 Delivery time will depend on the shipping option you choose at checkout.

 We pride ourselves on the quality of our work and our products.
-If you are not satisfied with your purchase, feel free to exchange it within 60 days for store credit.
+If you are not satisfied with your purchase, feel free to exchange it within 30 days in like-new condition for store credit.
 Additional shipping charges may apply.

 FAQ for Producers